 The financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets at FVTPL.
-The Fund's functional currency is the Philippine Peso.
+The Fund's functional currency is the United States Dollar.
+The corresponding equivalent amounts in Philippine Peso has been translated using the policies in Note 12.7.

-The preparation of these financial statements in conformity with PFRS requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with PFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Fund's accounting policies.
-There are no areas where assumptions and estimates are significant to the financial statements.
-The areas involving a higher degree of judgment or complexity are disclosed in Note 12.
+The area no areas where assumptions and estimates are significant to the financial statements.
+The areas involving a higher degree of judgment or complexity are disclosed in Note 10.